Environmental volunteering: Citizen Science

-Volunteers have been increasingly conducting roles such as environmental monitoring, known as 'Citizen Science'.
-Public investment in professional environmental managers to conduct those roles has tended to decline.
-Citizen Science allows large numbers of people to participate in environmental activities.

-An example of environmental volunteering is the project Let's Do It!
-World, asking worldwide people to join a series of local, national and regional clean-up events.
-A project called World Cleanup 2012 started on 24 March 2012, with people from more than 80 countries participating.
-Perhaps the largest success in organising environmental volunteers was achieved in Slovenia by the group Ecologists Without Borders, which managed to activate over 10% of the total Slovenian population in several cleaning campaigns.
-Environmental projects operate all over the world at all scales, with new projects being launched almost daily, such as the Western Isles Support for the Environmental Project in the Outer Hebrides of Scotland, UK.
-To support many different smaller projects and educational tasks the Voluntary ecological year was founded in the 1990s in Austria and Germany.

 Internships

 Internships are typically longer term voluntary placements, aimed at graduates wishing to gain the experience required to work in the environmental sector.
 Internships last typically for six months but can last as long as a year.
 Interns often work on a specific project, working in a full time manner.
 Internships are often formalised with contracts and specific job roles.

 Internships are seen as method for graduates to gain the required work experience to work in the environmental sector.
 However, there has been increasing concern about unpaid internships generally.
 The Taylor Report into working practises advocated the banning of unpaid internships as they were seen as a barrier to those entering professions from low socio-economic backgrounds.

 Specific concerns relating to Internships in the Environmental sector are more based reducing the number of level entry posts, exploitation for menial tasks.
 The concept of 'voluntary credentialism' with extended periods of volunteer work being seen as required for paid roles, whether of relevance to the post or not, is being seen.